 - There is no tax due upon the exercise of ISOs (unless there are AMT implications).

-- No payroll taxes of any kind is required upon the exercise of ISOs.
+- No payroll taxes of any kind are required upon the exercise of ISOs.

 - The holding period requirement is at least one year from the date the options were exercised and two years from the date the options were granted.
 This is referred to as a qualifying disposition.

-- Capital Gains tax is the applied to difference between the exercise price on the options and the price it was sold for.
+- With a qualifying disposition, capital gains tax is applied to the difference between the exercise price on the options and the price it was sold for.
 So if you exercised for $3 and sold for $27, the capital gains tax would apply to the $24 difference.

 Non-statutory Options (NSOs):